 Tips for Delivery with Video Conferencing

 Video Conferencing courses are fully online and have specific meeting days and times (synchronous).
-These classes meet using interactive video, including desktop conferencing, on defined days and times listed in MyInfo.
-Students enrolling course using synchronous Video Conferencing will be expected to attend and participate unless sick or quarantined.
+These classes meet using interactive video, including desktop conferencing, on the days and times listed in MyInfo.

 Learn more about Video Conferencing (synchronous) delivery: